barcode-bakery/barcode-typescript/nodejs/README.md

     <img src="https://www.barcodebakery.com/images/BCG-Logo-SQ-GitHub.svg">
 </a></p>

-This repository allows you to generate 1D barcodes in Node.
+This repository allows you to generate 1D and 2D barcodes in Node.
 You can find more information on our [Barcode Bakery website](https://www.barcodebakery.com).

 The TypeScript library is under the [Creative Commons Attribution-NoDerivatives 4.0 International](https://creativecommons.org/licenses/by-nd/4.0/deed.en).